Bhupesh-V/Bhupesh-V.github.io/_posts/2021-04-30-undo-your-last-git-mistake-with-ugit.md

 layout: post
 comments: true
 title: Undo your last git mistake with ugit
-description: Learn how to use ugit or git undo to undo git commands like git commit, git push, git merge among many more. ugit helps you fix your last git fuck-up without any hassle
+description: Learn how to use ugit or git undo to undo git commands like git commit, git push, git merge among many more. ugit helps you fix your last git fuck-up without any hassle, undo from 19+ git scenarios
 tags: linux git
 last_modified_at: 2020-06-28
 banner_image: https://ik.imagekit.io/bhupesh/banners/Untitled__4___FERl1OiR.png